We all know that swooping in and out on a tick-off-and-on-to-the-next-one coach tour, is no way to see any part of any country.

 As an under-developed tourism spot in Morocco, most businesses in the area are owned and run by locals and by staying in the village, eating near here, hiring a guide or buying something at a shop, you are supporting them.

-Day trippers who bus into and out of Todra Gorge quickly, rarely support local business and are instead giving their money to larger tour agencies who operate out of bigger cities.
+Day trippers who bus into and out of Todra Gorge quickly, rarely support local businesses and are instead giving their money to larger tour agencies who operate out of bigger cities.

 In these traditional and rural parts of Morocco, making a living can be hard and putting some money directly into local hands is a great reason to stay longer here and help support the community in a sustainable way.